WICG/webpackage/explainers/navigation-to-unsigned-bundles.md

 the environment settings object created for the response, from where subsequent fetches can use it.

-For trusted bundles, any fetch, both navigations and subresources, within the bundle's scope checks the bundle for a response before going to the network.
-If a navigation fetch finds a response inside the bundle, the bundle is propagated to the environment settings object created for that navigation.

-For untrusted bundles, all fetches should check inside the bundle before going to the network.
-[We need more discussion about whether subresource requests that aren't inside the bundle should be able to touch the network at all.](#network-access)
+All fetches, both navigations and subresources, check inside the bundle before going to the network and keep propagating the bundle to new environment settings objects.
+For authoritative bundles, the logic above for redirecting to the network still applies if a contained resource is outside the authoritative scope.
+For non-authoritative bundles, [we're not sure if subresource requests should be able to touch the network at all.](#network-access)

 ### Service Workers

-We plan to, but haven't yet, defined an API to expose trusted bundles to that origin's service worker.
+We plan to, but haven't yet, defined an API to expose [authoritative](#authoritative) resources within bundles to that origin's service worker.
 This API should allow the service worker to fill its cache with the contents of the bundle.

 ### URLs for bundle components